Melbourne to Brisbane Inland Rail

 With a transit time of under 24 hours, Inland Rail will offer freight customers 98 per cent reliability, flexibility for faster and slower services, and freight that is available when the market wants.

-The construction of Inland Rail will sustain thousands of crucial jobs in regional and urban areas, with up to 16,000 direct and indirect jobs supported at the peak of construction, and an additional 700 jobs during operation.
-It will reduce the number of B-double trucks on our major highways, helping to make our roads and towns safer.
+The construction of Inland Rail will sustain thousands of crucial jobs in regional and urban areas, with up to 16,000 direct and indirect jobs supported at the peak of construction, and an additional 700 jobs once operational.
+It will reduce the number of trucks on our major highways, helping to make our roads and towns safer.

 Inland Rail will boost Australia’s GDP by $16 billion over the next 50 years and reduce emissions by 750,000 tonnes.